EstebanGameDevelopment/CodingTestXYZ/README.md

 		* Networking Tools (only if you want network comms): https://github.com/EstebanGameDevelopment/yourvrxp-networking.git
 	* The current project has the pre-processor constants ENABLE_OPENXR, ENABLE_NETWORKING, ENABLE_MIRROR.
 It's ready to plug-and-play with Oculus Link.
 	 	* If you don't want the networking part, just remove the pre-processor constant ENABLE_NETWORKING and you will be ready to go.
-	 	* If you want to run it without VR just remove the pre-processor ENABLE_OPENXR and you will be ready to go.
+	 	* If you want to run it without VR just remove the pre-processors ENABLE_OPENXR and ENABLE_OCULUS and you will be ready to go.

 ## BUILDS TESTED IN REAL DEVICES (Using Mirror networking with NetworkDiscovery):